blkfribourg/blkfribourg.github.io/_pages/about.md

 On Garmin, It seamlessly integrates with the Garmin environment, making it easy to record your rides and store data transmitted by your wheel.
 All route information and ride data are readily accessible through the Garmin Connect app or portal.

-On Amazit, there is no such enviroment so I decided to develop a web server which can be used to securely upload your rides and consult the detailed stats online.
+On Amazfit, there is no environment that allows users to upload custom data.
+While the environment itself exists, this limitation led me to develop a web server for securely uploading rides and viewing detailed statistics online.

 WheelDash is a standalone app and not a companion for WheelLog, DarknessBot, or EUC World, so WheelDash does not require any of these apps to function.
 As on option, you can use WheelDash to display information sent by EUC World.